The Derived Auslander-Iyama Correspondence: Higher structures and -angulations

 \end{proof}

 \begin{remark} In view of \Cref{thm:TodaMassey}, under the assumptions of \Cref{prop:PsiPhiN},

 \end{remark}

 The following proposition shows that the standard $(d+2)$-angles in $\C$ are detected by the restricted universal Massey product of length $d+2$.
-In the statement we do not assume $\A$ to be pre-$(d+2)$-angulated.
+We remind the reader that we are in \Cref{setting:resticted_universal_Massey}, however in the statement we do not assume $\A$ to be pre-$(d+2)$-angulated.